Indo-German Economic Cooperation at a glance

 Indo-German development cooperation is well integrated in the foreign policy framework of relations between India and Germany.
-Both countries are equally committed to achieving the Millenium Development Goals (MDGs); further, they want to tackle global challenges in the fields of climate and environment.
-India is viewed by Germany as an 'Anchor Country', which means that our cooperation is based on the sharing of know-how.
+Both countries are equally committed to achieving the Millennium Development Goals (MDGs); further, they want to tackle global challenges in the fields of climate and environment.
+India is viewed by Germany as one of the Global Development Partners that have a key role to play in solving global development issues.

 The year 2008 marked 50 years of Indo-German development cooperation.
 Begun in the 1950s, development cooperation with India grew so rapidly that in a short time it became the largest recipient of German development assistance.

 The construction of the Rourkela Steel Plant in Orissa was a hallmark of this intensive cooperation in the early 1960s.
 Later, both countries set up one of India's premiere educational institutions - the Indian Institute of Technology in Madras.
 In the 1990’s, development cooperation dealt with the issues of poverty reduction and social infrastructure.

 Today, the Indo-German development cooperation programme focuses on the following mutually agreed priority areas:

 - Environment and Management of Natural Resources (Umwelt und Management natürlicher Ressourcen)

 The proposals for implementation of development cooperation projects are forwarded to the German Government, through the German Embassy, by the Department of Economic Affairs (DEA) of the Indian Ministry of Finance.
 The DEA is the central coordinating authority of the Indian Government responsible for development cooperation.